Slayer: Controversies

-In a 2004 interview with Araya, when asked, "Did critics realize you were wallowing in parody?"
-Araya replied, "No. People thought we were serious!...back then you had that PMRC, who literally took everything to heart, when in actuality you're trying to create an image.
+In a 2004 interview, when asked, "Did critics realize you were wallowing in parody?", Araya replied "No. People thought we were serious!...back then you had that PMRC, who literally took everything to heart, when in actuality you're trying to create an image.
 You're trying to scare people on purpose."
-Araya also denied rumors that Slayer members are Satanists, but they find the subject of Satanism interesting and "we are all on this planet to learn and experience."
+Araya also denied rumors that the band's members are Satanists, stating that they find the subject of Satanism interesting and that "we are all on this planet to learn and experience".

-The song "Jihad" of the album Christ Illusion sparked controversy among families of the September 11 victims.
-The song deals with the attack from the perspective of a religious terrorist.
-The band stated the song is spoken through perspective without being sympathetic to the cause, and supports neither side.

-Seventeen bus benches promoting the same album in Fullerton, California were deemed offensive by city officials.
-City officials contacted the band's record label and demanded that the ads be removed.
-All benches were eliminated.
+The song "Jihad" from Christ Illusion sparked controversy among families of the September 11 attack victims, as it deals with the attack from the perspective of one of the religious terrorists.
+King stated "In America every band under the sun has written their 9/11 song.
+And that's why I didn't want to have any part of it, but this is really cool.
+It kind of has an 'Angel Of Death' feel because it doesn't condemn anyone or say that anyone's right or wrong."
+Seventeen bus benches promoting the album in Fullerton, California were deemed offensive by city officials, who contacted the band's record label and had the ads removed.

-In India, Christ Illusion was recalled by EMI India after protests with Christian religious groups due to the nature of the graphic artwork.
+In India, Christ Illusion was recalled by EMI India after protests from Christian religious groups due to the graphic nature of the artwork.
 The album cover was designed by Slayer's longtime collaborator Larry Carroll and features Christ in a "sea of despair", with amputated arms, missing an eye, while standing in a sea of blood with severed heads.
-Joseph Dias of the Mumbai Christian group Catholic Secular Forum in India took "strong exception" to the original album artwork, and issued a memorandum to Mumbai's police commissioner in protest.
+Joseph Dias of the Mumbai Christian group Catholic Secular Forum took "strong exception" to the original album artwork as well as the lyrics of "Skeleton Christ" and "Jihad", issuing a memorandum to Mumbai's police commissioner in protest.
 On October 11, 2006, EMI announced that all stocks had been destroyed, noting it had no plans to re-release the record in India in the future.